ynouri/auto-complete-server/README.md

 This auto-complete service suggests relevant sentences completions based on a few characters or words entered by a user.
 The service is fast and can be queried every time the user enters a new keystroke.
 The auto-completion model is trained on a corpus of conversations.

+## Data & Notebook

+The corpus of conversation contains 16,508 sentences written by customer service representatives.
+[This notebook](auto-complete-server/notebooks/Data Analysis & Prototype.ipynb) quickly explores the dataset and attempts to build a small language model prototype.

 ## Architecture

 `auto-complete-server` is made of 3 main components: